virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Related Works

 \section{Related Works}

-\textbf{TEE architectures.} All major processor manufactures announced the support of VM-based TEEs in their production roadmap, including AMD SEV~\cite{kaplan2016amd}, Intel TDX~\cite{tdx2020}, IBM PEF~\cite{hunt2021confidential} and ARM CCA~\cite{armcca}.
+\para{TEE architectures} All major processor manufactures announced the support of VM-based TEEs in their production roadmap, including AMD SEV~\cite{kaplan2016amd}, Intel TDX~\cite{tdx2020}, IBM PEF~\cite{hunt2021confidential} and Arm CCA~\cite{armcca}.
 Lee et al. propose Keystone~\cite{lee2020keystone}, an open and modular framework for building customizable TEEs.
-Similarly, CURE~\cite{bahmani2021cure} provides a \TEE architecture with strongly-isolated and highly customizable enclaves, which supports a various types of enclave, ranging from enclaves in user space, over sub-space enclaves, to self-contained (multi-core) enclaves which include privileged software levels secure enclave-to-peripheral binding.
-HyperEnclave~\cite{jia2022hyperenclave} is an open and cross-platform \TEE, which provides security isolation based on the widely-available hardware virtualization technology, without relying on specific hardware features.
+Similarly, CURE~\cite{bahmani2021cure} is a \TEE architecture with strongly-isolated and highly customizable enclaves, supporting a various types of enclave, ranging from enclaves in user space, over sub-space enclaves, to self-contained (multi-core) enclaves which include privileged software levels secure enclave-to-peripheral binding.